ShibeMedia/resource-hub/README.md

-Dogecoin Awesome
+Dogecoin FGB
 ==

 Dogecoin is an peer-to-peer electronic cash system that's taking the world by storm.
-Dogecoin Awesome is a list of products, services, libraries, archives - new & old.
+Dogecoin FGB is a list of products, services, libraries, archives - new & old.

 ## Getting Started

 ### Files

-`README.md` is the main file with the dogecoin product/serivce directory. <br>
+`README.md` explains the repository. <br>
+`frontyard.md` is a list of active products/services.
+`backyard.md` is a list of active software/docs/libraries.
+`graveyard.md` is a list of inactive/archived items from the front and backyard lists.
 `~/write-up/...` is a folder for write-ups regarding the promise/demise of said project. <br>
 `License` There is no license file as this information belongs in the Public Domain.